alasca-association/tarook/docs/user/reference/options/yk8s.terraform.rst

 Please see GitLab documentation for creating a `personal access token <https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html>`__.

-To successful migrate from the "local" to "http" Terraform backend method, ensure that `gitlab_backend` is set to `true` and all other required variables are set correctly.
+To successful migrate from the "local" to "http" OpenTofu backend method, ensure that `gitlab_backend` is set to `true` and all other required variables are set correctly.
 Incorrect data entry may result in an HTTP error respond, such as a HTTP/401 error for incorrect credentials.
-Assuming correct credentials in the case of an HTTP/404 error, Terraform is executed and the state is migrated to Gitlab.
+Assuming correct credentials in the case of an HTTP/404 error, OpenTofu is executed and the state is migrated to Gitlab.

-To migrate from the "http" to "local" Terraform backend method, set `gitlab_backend=false`, `MANAGED_K8S_NUKE_FROM_ORBIT=true`, and assume that all variables above are properly set and the Terraform state exists on GitLab.
+To migrate from the "http" to "local" OpenTofu backend method, set `gitlab_backend=false`, `MANAGED_K8S_NUKE_FROM_ORBIT=true`, and assume that all variables above are properly set and the OpenTofu state exists on GitLab.
 Once the migration is successful, unset the variables above to continue using the "local" backend method.